Install a wood burner and save £££'s

 For tiny stoves such as the Hobbit see here

-So many stoves to choose from in the stove world!
-It’s confusing enough for those within the stove industry, never mind those who have just stepped into their first stove shop (or ventured onto the wibbly wobbly web to look at log burners).
-Well here’s a selection of best selling 5kw stoves from my shop The Wood Stove Hut.
+So much to choose from in the stove world!
+It’s confusing enough for those within the industry, never mind those who have just stepped into their first stove shop (or ventured onto the wibbly wobbly web to look at log burners).
+Well here’s twelve of the best selling 5kw stoves from my shop The Wood Stove Hut.

 Sticking to basics the amount of heat a stove gives out is determined by how much wood is burning at any one time.